 Although snowy owls do not occur in the United Kingdom, except as accidental visitors to its far northern reaches, a snowy owl named Hedwig is prominently featured in the Harry Potter books and movies.
 Composer John Williams's "Hedwig's Theme" is usually considered the main theme song of all the movies.
 In the stories, Hedwig is a female, but she was portrayed by male owls in the movies, because they are whiter and smaller.

 Owls help control populations of small mammals.
-Snowy owls' varying range, due to changes in prey populations, shows the interconnection between predator and prey, and how a scarcity of one can effect the fortunes of the other.
-When lemmings are scarce, they "control" populations of their predators!
+Snowy owls' ranges can shift due to changes in prey populations, which illustrates the interconnection between predator and prey, and how a scarcity or abundance of one can affect the fortunes of the other.